threadi/wp-personio-integration-light/readme.txt

 * Fixed import of missing createdAt from Personio
 * Fixed resetting of position order during import
 * Fixed filter regarding pagination

+= 2.0.6 =
+* Fixed target url for filter in frontend